-The Contracting Officer's Technical Representative (COTR), is delegated the responsibility for monitoring the contractor's progress and keeping the Contracting Officer informed of any problems.
+The COTR, is delegated the responsibility for monitoring the contractor's progress and keeping the Contracting Officer (CO) informed of any problems.
 See Appendix G for duties and responsibilities of the COTR.

 5.8.1 Documentation of Performance Critically Important